bpcreech/PyMiniRacer/CONTRIBUTING.md

 1. The pull request should include tests.
 1. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-1. The pull request should work for the entire test matrix of Python versions (`hatch run tests:run`).
+1. The pull request should work for the entire test matrix of Python versions (`just test-matrix`).

 ## Releasing `PyMiniRacer`